 Bachelor of Arts in Early Childhood Care and Education Overview

-The Bachelor in Early Childhood Care and Education is focused on developing the skills to understand many aspects of children’s behavior and development.
-This bachelor’s degree program blends childhood development theory and practices with real experiences applied in the classroom or child care setting.
-In addition, this bachelor culminates with a mentored teaching internship in the school or child care setting.
+The Bachelor’s in Early Childhood Care and Education is focused on developing the skills to understand many aspects of children’s behavior and development.
+This program blends childhood development theory and practices with real experiences applied in a child care setting.
+This bachelor culminates with a mentored internship in a child care setting.

 The curriculum provides a rigorous foundation in childhood mathematics methods, Inclusive practices in early childhood education, educational philosophy, and more.

 What Can I Do With a Bachelor’s in Early Childhood Care and Education Degree?